chirpy2605/voron/V0/Dragon_Burner/Beta7/README.md

 - Modified SlideSwipe cowl to have matching ducts

-- Addedfan air redirection fins to all cowls to help with hotend cooling
+- Added fan air redirection fins to all cowls to help with hotend cooling

 - Added E3D V6 hotend support